 late 14c., "free choice, freedom to do as one chooses," also "freedom from the bondage of sin," from Old French liberte "freedom, liberty, free will" (14c., Modern French liberté), from Latin libertatem (nominative libertas) "civil or political freedom, condition of a free man; absence of restraint; permission," from liber "free" (see liberal (adj.)).
-At first of persons; of communities, "state of being free from arbitrary, despotic, or autocratic rule or control" is from late 15c.
+At first of persons; of communities, "state of being free from arbitrary, despotic, or autocratic rule or control" is by late 15c.

 The French notion of liberty is political equality; the English notion is personal independence.
 [William R. Greg, "France in January 1852" in "Miscellaneous Essays"]